avocado-framework/avocado-vt/docs/source/RunQemuUnittests.rst

    providing *extra configure script options* to your qemu-kvm userspace build.
 Right below the ``user_git_repo line``, you can set the variable ``extra_configure_options`` to include ``--disable-werror``.
-   Let's say you also want virt-test to fetch from my local tree, ``/home/lmr/Code/qemu-kvm``, master branch, same for the kvm-unit-tests repo.
+   Let's say you also want Avocado-VT to fetch from my local tree, ``/home/lmr/Code/qemu-kvm``, master branch, same for the kvm-unit-tests repo.
 If you make those changes, your build variant will look like: